TYPES OF ESTATE AND ESTATE PLANNING DECISIONS:

 Conservator – a person appointed by the court to take care of someone’s finances when not able to make these types of decisions because of inability or incapacity.

-Power of Attorney – a legal document used to grant another person the authority to make specified decisions on your behalf while you are still alive.
-The person that you name becomes your Agent.
+Power of Attorney (POA) – a legal document used to grant another person (your Agent) the authority to make specified decisions on your behalf while you are still alive.
+There are many types of POAs (e.g., Durable Power of Attorney, General Power of Attorney, Limited Power of Attorney, etc.).
+To determine the best type of POA to use for your situation, contact an Estate Planning Professional.

-Executor/Personal Representative – The person appointed by you in your Will to handle the assets of your estate per the instructions you provided in the Will, after you die.
+Executor/Personal Representative – a person appointed by you in your Will to handle the assets of your estate per the instructions you provided in the Will, after you die.

 Trustee – a person or company named in a Trust to manage the assets in a Trust and to carry out the responsibilities and instructions outlined by you in the Trust.